Aovo Pro Review – Upgrade, or Clone?

 • firmware updates

-The app is quite good overall, and that’s reflected in its ratings and reviews.
 You can find the app available for both iOS and Android.

 In addition to the official app, I recommend the EScooterNerds Universal Scooter App for some complementary features like some helpful checklists, calculators, resources, tools, hacks, etc. The app is also available for both iOS and Android.